9 Irresistibly Good Kimchi Fried Rice Balls You’ll Love

 • Sodium: 300mg

-🍚 Rice & Cheese: Balanced Energy and Satiety
+🍚 Rice & Cheese: Energy + Satiety in Every Bite

-• Air Fry Instead of Deep Fry: Reduces oil absorption significantly.
+• Air Fry Instead of Deep Fry: Cuts excess oil and reduces overall fat.

 🧊 Serving & Storage Tips